OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Information Disclosure:
   - Decode the Base64-encoded JWT and find out what kind of data it transmits and whether that data is encrypted.
 - Tampering with the Hashing Algorithm:
+  - Usage of [asymmetric algorithms](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/ "Critical Vulnerabilities in JSON Web Token").
+JWT offers several asymmetric algorithms as RSA or ECDSA.
+When these algorithms are used, tokens are signed with the private key and the public key is used for verification.
+If a server is expecting a token to be signed with an asymmetric algorithm and receives a token signed with HMAC, it will treat the public key as an HMAC secret key.
+The public key can then be misused, employed as an HMAC secret key to sign the tokens.
   - Modify the `alg` attribute in the token header, then delete `HS256`, set it to `none`, and use an empty signature (e.g., signature = "").
 Use this token and replay it in a request.
 Some libraries treat tokens signed with the none algorithm as a valid token with a verified signature.
 This allows attackers to create their own "signed" tokens.

 There are two different Burp Plugins that can help you for testing the vulnerabilities listed above: